Gandhi (film): Casting

 During pre-production, there was much speculation as to who would play the role of Gandhi.
 The choice was Ben Kingsley, who is partly of Indian heritage (his father was Gujarati and his birth name is Krishna Bhanji).

 Release

-Gandhi premiered in New Delhi, India on 30 November 1982.
+Gandhi premiered in New Delhi, India, on 30 November 1982.
 Two days later, on 2 December, it had a Royal Premiere at the Odeon Leicester Square in London in the presence of Prince Charles and Princess Diana before opening to the public the following day.
 The film had a limited release in the US starting on Wednesday, 8 December 1982, followed by a wider release in January 1983.
-In February 1983 it opened on two screens in India as well as opening nationwide in the UK and expanding into other countries.
+In February 1983, it opened on two screens in India, nationwide in the UK, and in other countries.